 August 31, 1997: Princess Diana died at age 36 from internal injuries suffered in a high-speed car crash.

 As always, keep it relevant and keep it Lite.
-See you next month!
+See you in September!